tommililja/Farse/README.md

 ## Custom parsers

-Parse.custom can be used to build parsers for third-party types, or to just avoid unnecessary operations.
+Parse.custom can be used to build parsers for third-party types or to just avoid unnecessary operations.

 ```fsharp
 open Farse